-- 2. We have followed the audit practices and process as were appropriate to obtain reasonable assurance about the correctness of the contents of the Secretarial records.
+- 1. Maintenance of Secretarial record is the responsibility of the management of the Company.
+Our responsibility is to express an opinion on these secretarial records based on our audit. - 2.
+We have followed the audit practices and process as were appropriate to obtain reasonable assurance about the correctness of the contents of the Secretarial records.
 The verification was done on test basis to ensure that correct facts are reflected in Secretarial records.
 We believe that the process and practices, we followed provide a reasonable basis for our opinion. - 3.
 We have not verified the correctness and appropriateness of financial records and Books of Accounts of the Company. - 4.
 Wherever required, we have obtained the Management representation about the Compliance of laws, rules and regulations and happening of events etc. - 5.
 The Compliance of the provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of management.
-Our examination was limited to the verification of procedure on test basis. - 6.
-The Secretarial Audit report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company. - 7.
+Our examination was limited to the verification of procedure on test basis. - The Secretarial Audit report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company. - 7.
 We further report that, based on the information provided by the Company, its officers, and authorised representatives during the conduct of the audit and also on the review of quarterly compliance reports issued by the respective departmental heads/ Company Secretary, taken on record by the Board of the Company, in our opinion adequate systems and process and control mechanism exist in the Company to monitor compliance with applicable general laws including labour laws.